justinrthom/finalproject/proposal.md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-TJustin Thomas, tus55084@temple.edu, Bryan Li
+Justin Thomas, tus55084@temple.edu, Bryan Li
-Armaan Asim, tuu08625@temple.edu, David Loder
 Kush Patel, tut06131@temple.edu, Daniel Blitshtein

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.